skeweddata/skeweddata.github.io/_posts/2021-04-04-spicy_cheese_bread.md

 tweaking the ingredients based on my understanding of breadmaking and a hearty dose of intuition.
-The first several attempts did not go well — I'm not a professional recipe developer by any stretch[^developer] — and it wasn't until I finally got my hands on a loaf of Stella's[^mailorder] that I started to make progress.
+The first several attempts did not go well — I'm not a professional recipe developer by any stretch[^developer] — and it wasn't until I finally got my hands on another real loaf of Stella's[^mailorder] that I started to make progress.

-It turns out that Stella's Spicy Cheese Bread conforms to FDA food labeling rules, which require food producers to list both the ingredients by weight as well as the total weight of the food[^exempt].
+It turns out that Stella's Spicy Cheese Bread conforms to FDA food labeling rules, which require food producers to list both the ingredients in order of weight as well as the total weight of the food[^exempt].
 Additionally, the Spicy Cheese Bread bag loudly claimed that each loaf contained a quarter pound of cheese.
 Combining these weights with my general understanding of breadmaking put me on the right track, and a few iterations later I had a loaf that I was happy with.

-I should be clear: this recipe is not as good as the real thing — Stella's has over three decades of baking experience, and access to professional equipment that I don't.
+I should be clear: this recipe is not as good as the real thing — Stella's has over three decades of baking experience, and access to professional equipment that I (and probably you) don't.
 If you live within driving distance of the Dane County Farmer's Market you should absolutely go there to get your cheese bread fix!
 But if you're a Wisconsin expat, a tourist who stopped by the Market one Saturday and got hooked, or just someone who thinks a combination of cheese,